Find Affordable College Courses

 Augusta, GA

-Augusta University came in at #6 in this year’s edition of the Best Public Policy Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the city of Augusta, Augusta University is a public school with a moderately-sized student population.
+Augusta University landed the #6 spot in the 2023 rankings for the best bachelor’s degree public policy programs.
+Located in the midsize city of Augusta, Augusta University is a public school with a moderately-sized student population.

 Read full report on Public Policy at Augusta University